Beloved Glen Ridge Police Officer Dies Of Coronavirus

 Roberts was resuscitated by his colleagues April 21 after going into cardiac arrest.
 He was rushed to Mountainside Medical Center, where he remained in critical condition.

-A GoFundMe campaign for Roberts' wife, Allison Baker-Roberts, and their three children had garnered $1,200 as of Monday evening.
+A GoFundMe campaign for Roberts' wife, Alice Baker-Roberts, and their three children had garnered $1,200 as of Monday evening.

 Affectionately known as "Mr. Glen Ridge," Roberts was a staple in the community, known for his smile, his department said.
 He had been a member of the department since 2000.